 Another spoiler alert – Squarespace has some of the best blogging features out of all the website builders.
 Some say it could even compete with WordPress.

-Aside from the standard features your blog needs, Squarespace also features a collaboration capability.
-You can have different roles, such as content editors, moderators, and much more.
+Aside from your blog’s standard features, Squarespace also features a collaboration capability.
+You can have different roles, such as content editors, moderators, etc.

 And the winner for marketing tools between Squarespace vs Wix is… it’s actually a tie!

 Payment options and transaction fees play a massive role when choosing between Squarespace vs Wix.
 Let’s talk about Squarespace fees vs Wix fees.